farazdurrani/Spring-Data-Mongodb-Auditing/README.md

 Spring Boot by default attempts to connect to a locally hosted instance of MongoDB.
 But I have embedded mongodb in the application so it will connect to it automatically.

-Since 'spring-boot-starter-data-mongodb' is on classpath, mongoTemplate bean will be created and injected automatically in CustomerRepository.
+Since 'spring-boot-starter-data-mongodb' is on classpath, mongoTemplate bean will be created and injected automatically in CustomerRepository. citation: https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-nosql.html#boot-features-mongo-template